Amazon Mechanical Turk: Research validity

 The validity of research conducted with the Mechanical Turk worker pool has long been debated among experts.
-This is in largely because questions of validity are complex: they involve not only questions of whether the research methods were appropriate and whether the study was well-executed, but also questions about the goal of the project, how the researchers used MTurk, who was sampled, and what conclusions were drawn.
+This is largely because questions of validity are complex: they involve not only questions of whether the research methods were appropriate and whether the study was well-executed, but also questions about the goal of the project, how the researchers used MTurk, who was sampled, and what conclusions were drawn.

-Most experts generally agree that MTurk is better suited for some types of research questions than others.
-MTurk appears generally well-suited for questions that seek to understand whether two or more things are related to each other (called correlational research; e.g., are happy people more healthy?) and questions that attempt to show one thing causes another thing (experimental research; e.g., being happy makes people more healthy).
-Fortunately, these categories capture most of the research conducted by behavioral scientists, and there is evidence that most of the correlational and experimental findings found in nationally representative samples replicate on MTurk.
+Most experts agree that MTurk is better suited for some types of research than others.
+MTurk appears well-suited for questions that seek to understand whether two or more things are related to each other (called correlational research; e.g., are happy people more healthy?) and questions that attempt to show one thing causes another thing (experimental research; e.g., being happy makes people more healthy).
+Fortunately, these categories capture most of the research conducted by behavioral scientists, and most correlational and experimental findings found in nationally representative samples replicate on MTurk.

 The type of research that is not well-suited for MTurk is often called "descriptive research."
-Descriptive research seeks to describe how or what people think, feel, or do.
-A special case of descriptive research that most people are familiar with is public opinion polling.
-MTurk is not well-suited to descriptive research, like opinion polling, because it is not a representative sample of the general population.
+Descriptive research seeks to describe how or what people think, feel, or do; one example is public opinion polling.
+MTurk is not well-suited to such research because it does not select a representative sample of the general population.
 Instead, MTurk is a nonprobability, convenience sample.
 Descriptive research is best conducted with a probability-based, representative sample of the population researchers want to understand.
-When compared to the general population, people on MTurk are often younger, more highly educated, more liberal, and less religious.
+When compared to the general population, people on MTurk are younger, more highly educated, more liberal, and less religious.